Colby Quiñones

-Colby Richard Quiñones (born April 14, 2003) is a professional footballer who plays as a defender for USL League One club Portland Hearts of Pine.
+Colby Richard Quiñones (born April 14, 2003) is a professional footballer who plays as a defender most recently for USL League One club Portland Hearts of Pine.
 Born in the mainland United States, he plays for the Puerto Rico national team.

 Early life

 Born in Biddeford, Maine, and raised in Bedford, New Hampshire, Quiñones joined the New England Revolution academy from Seacoast United in 2017.

 Club career

 Quiñones had committed to playing college soccer at Providence College in the fall of 2021.
 However, he signed a professional deal with New England Revolution II, then playing in the third-tier USL League One, on November 30, 2020, ahead of the team's 2021 season.
 He had made his debut on August 15, 2020, starting in a fixture against North Texas SC.

 Quiñones stayed with the Revolution II as it departed USL1 in 2022 for the MLS-backed MLS Next Pro, also in the third tier.
 He remained with the Revolution II through the 2024 season, and left the Revolution II as the team's all-time leader in appearances made.

 Quiñones returned to USL League One on January 17, 2025, when he joined Portland Hearts of Pine.